Pâte-sur-pâte: Pâte-sur-pâte in the twentieth century

 Minton remained the main producer of pâté-sur-pâté in the twentieth century, despite competition from other firms.
 However, Minton faced financial problems at the beginning of the twentieth century and pâté-sur-pâté became less important to the firm's output.
 After Solon retired, his son Leon Solon was art director at Minton, but he was associated with tube-lined Art Nouveau designs rather than pâte-sur-pâte.

 With Solon's death in 1913 and the advent of the First World War, an era had ended for pâte-sur-pâte.
 After the War its popularity declined like other nineteenth-century fashions.
 However, there was still some demand, and Minton continued to produce pâté-sur-pâté until the outbreak of the Second World War, when the production of decorated ceramics was severely curtailed.
 After the Second World War, business improved at Minton and the firm considered resuming production of pâte-sur-pâte, for which there was still some demand.
-However, with the passing away of Solon's apprentices, the scarcity of suitable artists posed a problem.
+However, with the death of Solon's apprentices, the scarcity of suitable artists posed a problem.
 It was not until 1992 that Minton used the technique once more in order to mark the firm's bicentenary.
 The result was a small number of vases, produced to some degree of success, these later vases being reproductions of earlier pieces by Alboin Birks, a gifted apprentice of Solon, who used moulds to speed production and combat costs.

 Although tableware continues to be produced under the Minton brand-name, there is no longer a Minton factory.
 The Victorian buildings were replaced in the 1950s and these were in turn demolished when much pottery production moved overseas at the end of the twentieth century.